 Many people assume that feral cats hunt and kill rats, helping control city rat population.
 However, a recent study showed that they’re not doing a great job.
 The researchers set up cameras around a rat colony in New York City and recorded the behaviors of feral cats that came near.
 A lucky graduate student watched all 306 videos and tallied cat behaviors such as walking, stalking and chasing.
 Over 79 days, only three times did a cat actively hunt a rat; and of the two cases in which the hunt was a success, the rats were relatively small in size.
 The presence of the cats did, however, cause the rats to hide more.
 Bottom line, let’s not release cats to control rat population.

 3. Male cats tend to be left-pawed, and females right-pawed.

-Just like humans can be left- or right-handed, cats also prefer using one of their paws over the other.
+Just as a human can be left- or right-handed, a cat also prefers using one of their paws over the other.
 The scientific term for this is called laterality, and it has been examined in many animals including rats, frogs, primates and whales.
 In this recent study, the paw preference of 44 pet cats were examined in their own homes.
-They found that most cats showed laterality when reaching for food (73%), stepping down stairs (70%) or stepping over their litter box (66%).
+They found that most cats showed laterality when reaching for food (73%), stepping downstairs (70%) or stepping over their litter box (66%).
 While 90% of humans are right-handed, laterality in cats is much more equal—roughly half are left-biased and half right-biased.
 Surprisingly, the researchers also discovered that male cats are much more likely to prefer their left paw, while females prefer their right paw.
 The reason is unclear, but it may hint at the underlying differences of the male and female brains.